jeannafta/trajnetplusplusbaselines/README.rst

     The prediction Collision (Pred.
 Collision) is the percentage of collision of primary pedestrian with the neighbors in the predicted future scene.

-  In the right circle we have:
+  In the right circle (multimodal) we have:
     The NLL.
 Given multiple samples, the metric calculates the average negative log-likelihood of groundtruth trajectory over the prediction horizion.

     The top3_ADE.
 Given 3 output predictions, the metrics calculate the ADE of the prediction closest to the groundtruth trajectory.